batchmcnulty/Malbait/README.md

 2023 update: people have been asking for my Bitcoin address, it is  1PEDKUiUTxGNJ3XTPfXCTAjpzVzX1VZAme

+Here's an alternative, also for BTC, as I've been getting reports of bitcoin wallets not supporting certain addresses: 3A7yuqBcPAcVEM59bNAVQdTCmkxRb5JRgE

 Sorry I cant work on this as much as before btw.
 Having trouble finding a properly private internet connection!